jasonbayton/11ty/_src/android.md

 <div class="callout callout-danger">

 ### Device administrator deprecation
 Device admin deprecation is now official with Android 10!
 Unsure what this means?
 Take a look at this [infographic](/android/infobyte-did-you-know-device-admin-deprecation/), this [article](/2017/12/google-is-deprecating-device-admin-in-favour-of-android-enterprise/) and this [article](/2019/03/android-enterprise-in-q-features-and-clarity-on-da-deprecation/#clarity-on-da-deprecation-in-q).
-All EMMs must now be targeting API 29, which means all deprecated DA APIs for Android 10 devices are enforced.
+All EMMs must now be targeting newer than API 29, which means all deprecated DA APIs for Android 10 (and later) devices are enforced.

 </div>